thoughtbot/maybe_haskell/book/haskell-basics/functions.md

 ### Operators

 In the definition of `add`, I used something called an *operator*: `(+)`.
-Operators like this are not special, they're functions defined and used like anything else.
-Operators have three additional (and convenient) behaviors:
+Operators like this are not special or built-in in any way; we can define and use them like any other function.
+That said, there are three additional (and convenient) behaviors operators have:

 1. They are used *infix* by default, meaning they appear between their arguments (as in `2 + 2`).
 To use an operator *prefix*, it must be surrounded in parentheses (as in `(+) 2 2`).
 2. When defining an operator, we can assign a custom [associativity][] and [precedence][] relative to other operators.
-This tells Haskell how to treat expressions like `2 + 3 * 5 / 10`.
+This tells Haskell how to group expressions like `2 + 3 * 5 / 10`.
 3. We can surround an operator and *either* of its arguments in parentheses to get a new function that excepts whichever argument we left off.
 Expressions